Anomaly detection in IT: methods, examples, solutions and other important facts

 Hardening audits can also be included in the area of anomaly detection.

-How do anomaly detection and system hardening go together?
+How do anomaly detection and System Hardening go together?

-The secure configuration of applications and operating systems, so-called “hardening”, ensures that there are fewer attack surfaces.
+The Secure Configuration of applications and operating systems, so-called “hardening”, ensures that there are fewer attack surfaces.
 Because – to put it simply – where there is no vulnerability, there can be no misuse.
-Accordingly, system hardening also ensures that fewer anomalies and false positives are reported.
+Accordingly, System Hardening also ensures that fewer anomalies and false positives are reported.
 The SOC team is thus massively relieved.

 In order to harden your systems effectively, you need to conduct regular audits.
 These allow you to identify weak points and optimisation potential.
 Such a check can be easily carried out with the AuditTAP.
 AuditTAP detects unusual settings and points them out.